FullByte/FullByte.github.io/docs/make/werkstatt/hoerbert.md

 - Speaker Cover
 - Bluetooth Headset

+When checking for the best option I my 2nd favorite option was the [phoniebox](http://phoniebox.de/).
+Maybe this is an interesting alternative.

 ## Electronics

 A first I ordered the electronics and hooked them up for a quick test if everything works as expected.